AdobeDocs/analytics.en/help/components/dimensions/sm-chapters.md

 ---
 # Streaming Media chapter dimensions

+*This page describes available dimensions when you enable [!UICONTROL Media Chapters] for a report suite.
+See [Streaming Media chapter metrics](../metrics/sm-chapters.md) for available metrics.*

 Streaming Media chapter dimensions provide supplemental reporting functionality to data collection through streaming media collection libraries.
 Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.

+When you enable **[!UICONTROL Media Chapters]** under [Media reporting](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/media-management.md), the following dimension is available:

 | Dimension name | Description | Sent with | Context data variable |
 | --- | --- | --- | --- |